Vedanttripathi/Leetcode/Mediu/README.md

-# This folder contains all my code from leetcode which is having a difficulty leveln of medium
+# This folder contains all my code from leetcode which is having a difficulty level of medium